mfosterw/cookiestocracy/CONTRIBUTING.rst

 which tells people nothing about how to contribute at the moment.
 Regardless of how you choose contribute, as long as it is in good faith, I appreciate it.

+Some ideas for contributions include:
+- Adding a new app to the site
+- Adding a new feature to an existing app
+- Adding a new feature to the site
+- Adding a new feature to the constitution

 ..
 Adapted from https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html